juliansommer/prompts/README.md

-- switch from UseRouter in create-prompt/page.tsx to <Link> - should just be replacing router.push("/") with redirect("/") (it pushes by default)
+- switch from UseRouter in create-prompt/page.tsx to redirect
+  - should just be replacing router.push("/") with redirect("/")
 - up to 1:53:20 in tutorial